 GPIO Controlled Script

 You can control the execution of a command script with a GPIO.
-See Configuration and Setup, Setup Configuration Script, and in particular Automatically Executing a Script - On GPIO Assertion or Reboot.
+See Configuration and Setup, Setup Configuration Script, in particular Executing a Script on GPIO Assertion or Reboot.

 The associated variables are: